-3.3.1 HAZARDOUS SUBSTANCES
+3.3.1 Hazardous Substances

 Petroleum, chemicals, harmful and hazardous waste shall be stored in an enclosed and bunded area at the main construction camp.
 This area shall be subject to the approval of the Project Engineer and IEO.
-The waste shall be disposed of at the Aranos Waste Dump Site.
+The waste shall be disposed of at a Hazardous Waste Disposal Site.